Ares: Offspring and affairs

 By a woman named Teirene he had a daughter named Thrassa, who in turn had a daughter named Polyphonte.
 Polyphonte was cursed by Aphrodite to love and mate with a bear, producing two sons, Agrius and Oreius, who were hubristic toward the gods and had a habit of eating their guests.
 Zeus sent Hermes to punish them, and he chose to chop off their hands and feet.
 Since Polyphonte was descended from him, Ares stopped Hermes, and the two brothers came into an agreement to turn Polyphonte's family into birds instead.
 Oreius became an eagle owl, Agrius a vulture, and Polyphonte a strix, possibly a small owl, certainly a portent of war; Polyphonte's servant prayed not to become a bird of evil omen and Ares and Hermes fulfilled her wish by choosing the woodpecker for her, a good omen for hunters.

 List of offspring and their mothers

 Sometimes poets and dramatists recounted ancient traditions, which varied, and sometimes they invented new details; later scholiasts might draw on either or simply guess.
 Thus while Phobos and Deimos were regularly described as offspring of Ares, others listed here such as Meleager, Sinope and Solymus were sometimes said to be children of Ares and sometimes given other fathers.

+The following is a list of Ares's offspring, by various mothers.
+Beside each offspring, the earliest source to record the parentage is given, along with the century to which the source dates.